Why is brand messaging important?

 Why create a brand messaging framework?

-There many reasons to develop a messaging framework.
+There many reasons to develop a messaging framework to craft your marketing message.
 A well thought out marketing message that has been socialized within your organization ensures that everyone is in effect “singing off the same hymn sheet” when asked the question: What does your company do?

 One client provided a great example: “If you ask each of the 16 people who work in this group what we do, each one will give a different response.”
 The impact, internally and externally, can be quite significant as customers receive different messages and employees are not really sure what they are working on and why.

 And when your organization is purpose-driven, it is even more critical to ensure that everyone understands and is inspired by your marketing message.
 A study by Bain and Company partners Eric Garton and Michael Mankins, reveals that productivity among satisfied employees is 100%, while engaged employees hit 144%, and inspired employees deliver 225% productivity.

-Another reason for creating a formalized brand messaging framework is that it acts as a foundation for creating downstream content – everything from customer presentations, web copy, email templates, press release boiler plates and more.
+Another reason for creating a formalized messaging framework is that it acts as a foundation for creating downstream content – everything from customer presentations, web copy, email templates, press release boiler plates and more.
 Not only does a marketing messaging framework allow you to spin up content quickly, but it ensures that all content consistently communicates the value that your offering delivers.

 Understanding the audience for your marketing message